MCB Accessories: Auxiliary Contacts Shunt Trips Busbars | DIN Rail Compatible

 KRIPAL MCB Accessory Manufacturing: Clip-On Intelligence

-KRIPAL MCB accessories including auxiliary contacts, shunt trips, undervoltage releases, and busbar combs are manufactured in a dedicated accessories production cell where each component is assembled, functionally tested, and verified for mechanical compatibility with the full MCB product range.
-Accessories ship with installation instructions and terminal marking for global panel builder applications.
+KRIPAL MCB accessories—including auxiliary contacts, shunt trips, undervoltage releases, and busbars—are manufactured in a dedicated production line.
+Each component is assembled, functionally tested, and verified for mechanical compatibility across the full MCB range.
+Accessories ship with clear installation instructions and terminal markings to support global panel builder applications.

 Auxiliary Contact and Signal Contact Assembly